AshrithPonna/BasicMarketAnalysis/README.md

 - [x] How to manipulate data frame contents with functions.
 - [x] Utilizing matplotlib to create graphs representative of historical data.
 - [x] Understanding key financial metrics and their relevance.
+- [x] Using functions that are applicable with panda library and matplotlib.
+- [x] Differentiating financial data based on stock context (with connections to other math concepts).

 ## Skills
 - [x] Python 3